sailpoint-oss/golang-sdk/api_beta/docs/Methods/SuggestedEntitlementDescriptionAPI.md

 	"fmt"
 	"os"
   beta "github.com/sailpoint-oss/golang-sdk/v2/api_beta"
-	openapiclient "github.com/sailpoint-oss/golang-sdk/v2"
+	sailpoint "github.com/sailpoint-oss/golang-sdk/v2"
 )

 func main() {
-    limit := limit=25 # int64 | Integer specifying the maximum number of records to return in a single API call.
+    limit := limit=25 // int64 | Integer specifying the maximum number of records to return in a single API call.
 The standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#paginating-results).
 If it is not specified, a default limit is used. (optional) # int64 | Integer specifying the maximum number of records to return in a single API call.
 The standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#paginating-results).
-If it is not specified, a default limit is used. (optional) filters := displayName co "Read and Write" # string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **batchId**: *eq, ne*  **displayName**: *eq, ne, co*  **sourceName**: *eq, ne, co*  **sourceId**: *eq, ne*  **status**: *eq, ne*  **fullText**: *co* (optional) # string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **batchId**: *eq, ne*  **displayName**: *eq, ne, co*  **sourceName**: *eq, ne, co*  **sourceId**: *eq, ne*  **status**: *eq, ne*  **fullText**: *co* (optional) sorters := sorters=displayName # string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **displayName, sourceName, status** (optional) # string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **displayName, sourceName, status** (optional) count := count=true # bool | If `true` it will populate the `X-Total-Count` response header with the number of results that would be returned if `limit` and `offset` were ignored.
+If it is not specified, a default limit is used. (optional) filters := `displayName co "Read and Write"` // string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **batchId**: *eq, ne*  **displayName**: *eq, ne, co*  **sourceName**: *eq, ne, co*  **sourceId**: *eq, ne*  **status**: *eq, ne*  **fullText**: *co* (optional) # string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **batchId**: *eq, ne*  **displayName**: *eq, ne, co*  **sourceName**: *eq, ne, co*  **sourceId**: *eq, ne*  **status**: *eq, ne*  **fullText**: *co* (optional) sorters := `sorters=displayName` // string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **displayName, sourceName, status** (optional) # string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **displayName, sourceName, status** (optional) count := count=true // bool | If `true` it will populate the `X-Total-Count` response header with the number of results that would be returned if `limit` and `offset` were ignored.
 The standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#paginating-results).
 Since requesting a total count can have a performance impact, it is recommended not to send `count=true` if that value will not be used. (optional) # bool | If `true` it will populate the `X-Total-Count` response header with the number of results that would be returned if `limit` and `offset` were ignored.
 The standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#paginating-results).
-Since requesting a total count can have a performance impact, it is recommended not to send `count=true` if that value will not be used. (optional) countOnly := count-only=true # bool | If `true` it will populate the `X-Total-Count` response header with the number of results that would be returned if `limit` and `offset` were ignored.
+Since requesting a total count can have a performance impact, it is recommended not to send `count=true` if that value will not be used. (optional) countOnly := count-only=true // bool | If `true` it will populate the `X-Total-Count` response header with the number of results that would be returned if `limit` and `offset` were ignored.
 This parameter differs from the Coun parameter in that this one skip executing the actual query and always return an empty array. (optional) # bool | If `true` it will populate the `X-Total-Count` response header with the number of results that would be returned if `limit` and `offset` were ignored.
-This parameter differs from the Coun parameter in that this one skip executing the actual query and always return an empty array. (optional) requestedByAnyone := requested-by-anyone=true # bool | By default, the ListSeds API will only return items that you have requested to be generated.
+This parameter differs from the Coun parameter in that this one skip executing the actual query and always return an empty array. (optional) requestedByAnyone := requested-by-anyone=true // bool | By default, the ListSeds API will only return items that you have requested to be generated.
 This option will allow you to see all items that have been requested (optional) # bool | By default, the ListSeds API will only return items that you have requested to be generated.
-This option will allow you to see all items that have been requested (optional) showPendingStatusOnly := show-pending-status-only=true # bool | Will limit records to items that are in \"suggested\" or \"approved\" status (optional) # bool | Will limit records to items that are in \"suggested\" or \"approved\" status (optional)
+This option will allow you to see all items that have been requested (optional) showPendingStatusOnly := show-pending-status-only=true // bool | Will limit records to items that are in \"suggested\" or \"approved\" status (optional) # bool | Will limit records to items that are in \"suggested\" or \"approved\" status (optional)

 	configuration := NewDefaultConfiguration()
-	apiClient := NewAPIClient(configuration)
+	apiClient := sailpoint.NewAPIClient(configuration)
+  resp, r, err := apiClient.Beta.SuggestedEntitlementDescriptionAPI.ListSeds(context.Background()).Execute()
-	resp, r, err := apiClient.Beta.SuggestedEntitlementDescriptionAPI.ListSeds(context.Background()).Limit(limit).Filters(filters).Sorters(sorters).Count(count).CountOnly(countOnly).RequestedByAnyone(requestedByAnyone).ShowPendingStatusOnly(showPendingStatusOnly).Execute()
+	//resp, r, err := apiClient.Beta.SuggestedEntitlementDescriptionAPI.ListSeds(context.Background()).Limit(limit).Filters(filters).Sorters(sorters).Count(count).CountOnly(countOnly).RequestedByAnyone(requestedByAnyone).ShowPendingStatusOnly(showPendingStatusOnly).Execute()
 	if err != nil {
 		fmt.Fprintf(os.Stderr, "Error when calling `SuggestedEntitlementDescriptionAPI.ListSeds``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)